 Taking these three top causes into consideration, you first need to know why you’re taking on heavy losses.
 Take a closer look at your finances and your inventory and try to understand where you’re losing out.

 Because employee theft is such a significant cause of retail shrinkage, it pays to do your due diligence when hiring.
-Check references and hire people you know well.
+Check references and hire people you know or that were referred by trusted colleagues.
 Although these steps won’t completely eliminate the chances of employee theft, they can help reduce them.

 3. Rotate Employee Assignments